ianturner88/vanilla-js-qwixx/README.md

 # June 20: Writing the Rules

 Yesterday and today, I wrote the first draft of the rules.
 Writing a succinct synopsis of the rules was no easy task.
-In my first stab at laying out the rules, I used a title for the rules.
+In my first stab at laying out the rules, I used a title for the world "Rules".
 This created a misalignment of the text in the leftmost column with the other columns.
+Also, I had no spacing between the columns of text, which added confusion.

 In my final version, I did away with the title.
 To fit all the rules in with a reasonable font size, I extended the two bottom boxes by 25px.
+Invisible columns were added between the columns of text to ensure their was proper spacing between columns.

 |                                        Before                                         |                                         After                                         |
 | :-----------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------: |